lytics/grid/condition/README.md

 condition
 =========

-Common usage patterns for Etcd to implement group join, exit, and watch counts.
+Common usage patterns for Etcd to implement group join, and watch counts.
 Things that can be done with the condition library:

  1. Register that someone has joined a process.